2012 Bank of the West Classic – Singles

-Serena Williams was the defending champion, and successfully defended her title, defeating lucky loser CoCo Vandeweghe in the final, 7–5, 6–3.
-It was the first all-American final on the WTA Tour since the 2009 WTA Tour Championships, and the first on American soil since Los Angeles in 2004.
+Serena Williams was the reigning champion, and successfully defended her title, defeating lucky loser CoCo Vandeweghe in the final, 7–5, 6–3.

+It was the first all-American final on the WTA Tour since the 2009 WTA Tour Championships and the first on American soil since Los Angeles in 2004.

 Seeds

 The top four seeds received a bye into the second round.